JeromeL63/Wood-Frame/README.md

 # FreeCAD Wood Workbench
-collection of tools to use FreeCAD in wood frame
+collection of tools to use FreeCAD in wood frame.
+It's a fork of Timber Workbench.
+Use draft and Arch workbenchs.
-Fork of Timber Workbench

 # License